jellyfin/jellyfin-mpv-shim/README.md

 The project is written entierly in Python 3.
 There are no closed-source components in this project.
 It is fully hackable.

-The project is dependent on `python-mpv` and `jellyfin-apiclient-python`.
+The project is dependent on `python-mpv`, `python-mpv-jsonipc`, and `jellyfin-apiclient-python`.
 If you are using Windows and would like mpv to be maximize properly, `pywin32` is also needed.
 The GUI component uses `pystray` and `tkinter`, but there is a fallback cli mode.